The New Capital

-The New Capital (العاصمة الجديدة) is a new urban community east of New Cairo in Cairo Governorate, Egypt.
-It is a satellite city of the nation's original capital city, Cairo.
+The New Capital (العاصمة الجديدة) is a new urban community and the de facto capital of Egypt east of New Cairo in Cairo Governorate.
 As of May 2023, 14 ministries and government entities have been relocated there.
-On 2 April 2024, president Abdel Fattah al-Sisi took the constitutional oath for a third consecutive term in office, officially inaugurating the New Administrative Capital as the seat of government.
+On 2 April 2024, president Abdel Fattah al-Sisi took the constitutional oath for a third consecutive term in office, officially inaugurating the new capital city as the seat of Egyptian government.

-Plans for the new capital were announced by the then Egyptian housing minister Mostafa Madbouly at the Egypt Economic Development Conference on 13 March 2015.
+Plans for the new capital were announced by the then-Egyptian housing minister Mostafa Madbouly at the Egypt Economic Development Conference on 13 March 2015.
 The capital city is considered one of the projects for economic development, and is part of a larger initiative called Egypt Vision 2030.

-Over the years attempts were made to give the city a proper name, other than the New Administrative Capital.
+Over the years, attempts were made to give the city a proper name other than the New Administrative Capital.
 A competition was launched on the new capital's website to choose a new name and logo for the city.
-A jury of specialists was formed to evaluate the proposals submitted to list and determine the best among them.
-No official results were announced by the Egyptian Government.
-In October 2021, transportation minister Kamel al-Wazir indicated the city could be named "Wedian" (meaning "Riverbed" or "Valley"), or "Masr" (the Arabic equivalent of "Egypt").
+A jury of specialists was formed to evaluate the proposals submitted to list and determine the best among them, but no official results were announced by the Egyptian Government.
+In October 2021, Minister of Transport Kamel al-Wazir indicated the city could be named "Wedian" (meaning "Riverbed" or "Valley"), or "Masr" (the Arabic name for "Egypt").
 Other proposed names include "Kemet", "Al Mustaqbal" and "Al Salam".
 However, by the time it was officially inaugurated in 2024, it had remained as the New Administrative Capital.
-On the 8th of November 2025, the New Administrative Capital had been officially renamed as The New Capital.
+On 8 November 2025, the New Administrative Capital was officially renamed The New Capital.
+In February 2026, a draft law was submitted to designate The New Capital as a "province with a special status" and rename the city to "Memphis".

 The new city is located 45 kilometres (28 miles) east of Cairo and just outside the Regional Ring Road, in a largely undeveloped area halfway to the seaport city of Suez.
 On a total area of 700 km2, it is expected to house a population of 6.5 million people, though it is estimated that the figure could rise to seven million.
 The government has stated that the undertaking of the project is to relieve congestion in Cairo, which has a metropolitan population of nearly 20 million.